selinyuksel/selinyuksel/README.md

 <i>January 2021 - April 2021</i><br>
 <ul>
 <li>
-This project was created for Schneider Electric Go Green 2021
+This project was created for Schneider Electric Go Green 2021 with a partner studying mechanical engineering
 </li>
 <li>
 Intended to integrate a convenient composting system with a corresponding app to make composting in urban settings viable